 Bristol in southwest England is a city that simply erupts with life in the Summer.
-The city’s annual Balloon Fiesta (9-12 August) provides four days of fun as the city’s sky is filled with 130 hot-air balloons, creating a kaleidoscope of colour over the Clifton Suspension Bridge.
-There are also, on the ground at Ashton Court Estate, fairground attractions and stalls offering local produce and crafts.
+The city’s annual Balloon Fiesta provides days of fun as the city’s sky is filled with more than 130 hot-air balloons, creating a kaleidoscope of colour over the Clifton Suspension Bridge.
+Usually there are also, on the ground at Ashton Court Estate, fairground attractions and stalls offering local produce and crafts.

 Minack Theatre, Cornwall

 The Minack Theatre, situated four miles from Land’s End, Cornwall, is beautifully perched on the very edge of a cliff face.
 The theatre was originally opened in 1932 in order for locals to perform their favourite Shakespeare plays.
 Some of the plays performed are still by Shakespeare and his contemporaries.

 During your visit, don’t miss out on a wander through the theatre’s gardens, which wrap around the theatre, dotted with plants that rarely grow in a climate as mild as Britain’s.

 The legendary, arts-focused Edinburgh International Festival (7-25 August) and its sibling, the Edinburgh Fringe (6-30 August), creates a month-long buzz in Scotland’s capital.
 World-famous acts as well as emerging talent put on over 50,000 opera, theatre, dance, music and comedy performances to make Edinburgh the summer destination city in Britain.